5 Ayurvedic Tips to Relieve Pain

 - Improves sleep and much more.

-To learn more what oils you can use, click here
+To learn more about what oils you can use, click here

 Rosemary and Thyme essential oils have been shown to help increase blood flow and circulation to muscles with the added feeling of warmth.
 Marjoram is calming and relaxing helping soothe aching muscles.